Intrinsic Mirror Symmetry: The construction and its variants

 In the case that $\dim X=2$, we have $(X,D)$ a Looijenga pair, i.e., $X$ is a projective non-singular rational surface and $D\in |-K_X|$ is a cycle of rational curves.
 In this case, mirrors have already been constructed in \cite{GHKI}, and the construction of the present paper agrees with that of \cite{GHKI}, as follows from \cite{CanScat}, Ex.~3.14 and Thm.~6.1.
 Note that in any event, the definition of the product given here is a logarithmic version of the tropical product rule for theta functions on mirrors to Looijenga pairs described in \cite{GHKI}, Thm.~2.34, and generalized to all dimensions in \cite{GHS}, Thm.~3.24.
 The fact that the logarithmic and tropical definitions of the product agree is \cite{CanScat}, Thm.~6.1.

 Even in dimension three, however, it is worth noting that the mirror family constructed in this way may not be exactly what one anticipates as a mirror.
-For example, Daniel Pomerleano has found an example for which the general fibre of our mirror family is a singular affine variety.
+For example, Pomerleano gives in \cite{Pom}, App.~C, an example for which the general fibre of our mirror family is a singular affine variety.
 In this example, $X$ is a non-singular hypersurface in $\PP^2\times\PP^2$ of bidegree $(1,1)$, with $D=D_1+D_2+D_3$.
 One takes $D_1$, $D_2$ and $D_3$ to be the intersections of $X$ with a general hypersurface of bidegrees $(1,0)$, $(0,1)$ and $(1,1)$ respectively.
-While it may be difficult to determine the precise mirror, one may use Proposition \ref{intersectionnumbers} to sufficiently constrain the equations of the mirror to guarantee the existence of a curve of singularities.
+While it may be difficult to determine the precise mirror, Pomerleano makes clever use of Corollary~\ref{cor:intersectionnumbers} to give a rough shape of the equations of the mirror.
+The particular shape of the equations then implies the existence of a curve of singularities in the generic fibre of the mirror family.

 This raises a philosophical question as to what the correct mirror to $(X,D)$ is.
-The recent paper \cite{Pom} suggests that the wrapped Fukaya category of $X\setminus D$ is in fact a categorical crepant resolution of the mirror we have constructed here.
+The paper \cite{Pom} suggests that the wrapped Fukaya category of $X\setminus D$ is in fact a categorical crepant resolution of the mirror we have constructed here.
 Thus it may be natural to choose a crepant resolution of the mirror family, if one exists.
 Conjectures of Bondal and Orlov would then suggest that the derived category of the resolution is independent of the choice, and hence this resolution allows one to study questions of homological mirror symmetry.
 Alternatively, one may feel that as a crepant resolution does not necessarily exist and in any event is not canonical, it is more natural to keep the mirror family unresolved.

 Alternatively, in many cases, one may potentially be able to degenerate the pair $(X,D)$ to obtain a family $(\shX,\shD)\rightarrow S$, and apply Construction~\ref{mirrorconstruction2} below to obtain a non-singular mirror which is the resolution of the one obtained from $(X,D)$.
 This procedure has not been carried out in Pomerleano's example described above, but we expect this to be possible.
 From another point of view, we may expect that for a log Calabi-Yau pair $(X,D)$, the boundary has to be ``sufficiently degenerate'' in order for the mirror to be non-singular, just as a degeneration of Calabi-Yau varieties $\shX\rightarrow S$ needs to be sufficiently degenerate (a ``large complex structure limit'') in order to guarantee a well-behaved mirror.
 It is an interesting question to determine when the mirror is non-singular.
 Methods applied in \cite{Annals} or \cite{GHKI} are insufficient to answer this question.